My Unfortunately Suspended Safari to Chuyulu Hills,Nairobi National Park, Ol Malo Camp in Laikipia and Sarara Camp in the Matthews Range

 I enjoyed fly camping in the dry river bed especially because I had diner with Rob and Meg Palmer, the lovely South African co-managers.
 I can remember listening to the elephants walking around and the cries of a hyena.
 I have to say that I love fly camping more every time that I do it.

-- michael-ibk, Thursday's Child, hannahcat and 1 other like this
+- michael-ibk, Thursday's Child, hannahcat and 2 others like this